nicholas-long/environment/zet/20230905015223/README.md

   - [20230922051930](/zet/20230922051930/README.md) lazygit interactive install script
 - [x] install python requirements for tmux scripts
 - [ ] choose correct config and location for both vim and neovim
+- testing on Mac OS, and the install script did not work. tried to run homebrew as root?

 - is it a good idea to set up git credential storage?
 ```